You Need More Than Your Homeowners Policy

 - Medical payments coverage can help pay medical expenses if you or your passengers are injured in a boating accident, regardless of who's at fault.

 - Uninsured watercraft coverage steps in when another boater who doesn't carry insurance causes an accident.
+Think of it like uninsured motorist coverage for the water.

 - Personal property coverage protects the gear on board: fishing equipment, electronics, water sports gear.